alex-anast/router-test-kit/tests/README.md

 Such examples can be found at the bottom of the file `./test_ipsec.py`.
 In short, these are pytest-compatible eligible options:

+- Execute setup1 from Generic group:
-- `python3 -m pytest -m ipsec -k "generic and setup1-"  # Will execute setup1 from Generic group`
+  `python3 -m pytest -m ipsec -k "generic and setup1-"`

-- `python3 -m pytest -m ipsec -k "setup1-"  # Will execute setup1 from both Generic and Algorithms group`
+- Execute setup1 from both Generic and Algorithms group:
-- `python3 -m pytest -m ipsec -k "not vm_c and not orange"` `# Will execute all tests that don't require vm_c and orange keywords (see JSON)`
+  `python3 -m pytest -m ipsec -k "setup1-"`

+- Execute all tests that don't require vm_c and orange keywords (see JSON) `python3 -m pytest -m ipsec -k "not vm_c and not orange"`

 ### Design of test_ipsec.py